danielbodnar/awesome-stars/README.md

 - [cockroachdb/cockroach](https://github.com/cockroachdb/cockroach) - CockroachDB - the open source, cloud-native distributed SQL database.
 - [amark/gun](https://github.com/amark/gun) - An open source cybersecurity protocol for syncing decentralized graph data.

+## datascience

+- [open-metadata/OpenMetadata](https://github.com/open-metadata/OpenMetadata) - Open Standard for Metadata.
+A Single place to Discover, Collaborate and Get your data right.

 ## dataset

+- [HumanSignal/label-studio](https://github.com/HumanSignal/label-studio) - Label Studio is a multi-type data labeling and annotation tool with standardized output format
+- [opencv/cvat](https://github.com/opencv/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
+- [UniversalDataTool/universal-data-tool](https://github.com/UniversalDataTool/universal-data-tool) - Collaborate & label any type of data, images, text, or documents, in an easy web interface or desktop app.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [qri-io/qri](https://github.com/qri-io/qri) - you're invited to a data party!